MONA picture of David Walsh

 “It would be absolutely great if he died in his studio,” Walsh said when asked by the New York Times about Boltanski.
 “But I don’t think it’s ethical to organize it.”

-Ed: The first three-and-a-bit pars of this stunning profile, which ‘gets’ Walsh in a way no previous article has.
-It is available on subscription from the New Yorker here or in print at the newsagent.
-The article will be published in Australia by The Monthly on February 1.
+Ed: The opening paragraphs of this stunning profile, which ‘gets’ Walsh in a way no previous article has.
+It is now available online at THE NEW YORKER, here or in print at the newsagent.
+The article (expanded) will be published in Australia by The Monthly on February 1.